Bill 124, The Rental Fairness Act

-Protecting tenants from eviction by abuse of the “landlord’s own use” provision
+- Protecting tenants from eviction by abuse of the “landlord’s own use” provision

 - Ensuring landlords can’t pursue the tenant for unauthorized charges

 Generally speaking, the only deposit legally allowed in Ontario is a rent deposit, known as “last month’s rent”.
 Landlords are also legally obligated to pay interest on last month’s rent.

 Reactions to Bill 124

 The response to The Rental Fairness Act has been mixed.
-Many tenant’s rights advocate so these changes as a win.
+Many tenant’s rights advocate that these changes as a win.

 The response from those in the rental industry has not been overwhelmingly positive, as you can imagine.
 They see some of these changes as short sighted.